Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 when we want to add a page object.
 The ``context`` of the ``add_page`` view is always a Wiki object (*not* a Page object).

-The request :term:`subpath` in BFG is the sequence of names that are found *after* the view name in the URL segments given to BFG as the result of a request.
-If our add view is invoked via, e.g. ``http://localhost:6543/add_page/SomeName``, the :term:`subpath` will be ``['SomeName']``.
+The request :term:`subpath` in :mod:`repoze.bfg` is the sequence of names that are found *after* the view name in the URL segments given in the ``PATH_INFO`` of the WSGI request as the result of :term:`traversal`.
+If our add view is invoked via, e.g. ``http://localhost:6543/add_page/SomeName``, the :term:`subpath` will be a tuple: ``('SomeName',)``.

 The add view takes the zeroth element of the subpath (the wiki page name), and aliases it to the name attribute in order to know the name of the page we're trying to add.

-If the view rendering is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is False), the view renders a template.
+If the view rendering is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``False``), the view renders a template.
 To do so, it generates a "save url" which the template use as the form post URL during rendering.
-We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view, so we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and we'll render the template to a response.
+We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view.
+To do so, we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and we'll render the template to a response.

-If the view rendering *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is True), we scrape the page body from the form data, create a Page object using the name in the subpath and the page body, and save it into "our context" (the wiki) using the ``__setitem__`` method of the context.
+If the view rendering *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``True``), we scrape the page body from the form data, create a Page object using the name in the subpath and the page body, and save it into "our context" (the wiki) using the ``__setitem__`` method of the context.
 We then redirect back to the ``view_page`` view (the default view for a page) for the newly created page.

 The ``edit_page`` view function
 -------------------------------